SAP-samples/teched2022-IN261/exercises/ex5/README.md

 ![Pic 14](/./images/IN261-ex5-14.png)

-5. Click on the tile for TechEd Las Vegas (West US) - ensure this is the second broker, not the one that you just disconnected from
+5. Click on the tile for TechEd Las Vegas (US) - ensure this is the second broker, not the one that you just disconnected from

 ![Pic 15](/./images/IN261-ex5-15.png)